From voice to invoice without evening work

 Buzzwords like automation, digitalisation, and lean back office only matter when data actually meets your stack.
 A slick app that ignores your accounting remains an island; a voice workflow that integrates becomes part of daily operations.

-Fieldvoice is meant to sit between those worlds: voice at the front, the structures your tools expect at the back.
-With links to Teamleader Focus, Billit, and CoManage, you do not trade “modern field” for “the books we have run for years.”
-You sync what billing needs - without crews learning every login screen.
+Fieldvoice sits between those worlds: voice at the front, structured data at the back.
+We provide an API so you can forward hours, materials, and invoice lines to whatever app you already run - ERP, CRM, planning, or billing.
+You do not trade "modern field" for "the books we have run for years."
+You push what billing needs - without crews learning every login screen.

 People stay in charge

 No system replaces an experienced planner or owner judgement.
 Good tooling removes repetitive chores so teams focus on exceptions, customer care, and quality on the tools.
-When voice lowers the bar and integrations bridge to invoicing, admin stops being a nightly tax - the difference between a thin and a healthy billing workflow for field teams.
+When voice lowers the bar and the API bridges to invoicing, admin stops being a nightly tax - the difference between a thin and a healthy billing workflow for field teams.

 Practical steps to tighten the chain